ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch10.md

  erator before training with dropout (analogous to seeding the random generator before initializing the model weights).
 During inference, we need to disable dropout to guarantee deterministic results.
-Each deep learning framework has a specific setting for that purposeâ€"a PyTorch example is included in the *supplementary/q10-random-sources* subfolder at <https://github.com/rasbt/MachineLearning-QandAI-book>.
+Each deep learning framework has a specific setting for that purpose""a PyTorch example is included in the *supplementary/q10-random-sources* subfolder at <https://github.com/rasbt/MachineLearning-QandAI-book>.